ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030848 - When invalid amount is added for special price then it sets the previous added amount without currency symbol(Admin & Frontend)
     -> 030849 - Latest added Special Price & Volume Discount are not listing on top in admin -> 030977 - Default affiliate commission entry is not there.
+    -> 030567 - In Arabic language > Scroll bar should be display on RTL Mode

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.